brewlabs/sendpress/readme.txt

 == Changelog ==

 Previous releases can be downloaded from [GitHub](https://github.com/brewlabs/sendpress/releases)

+= 1.7.8.11 - 2016.8.11 =
+* New: Added list names to All Subscribers page
+* Fix: Order by sorting on table views
+* Fix: PHP error on Overview page

 = 1.7.7.27 - 2016.7.27 =
 * Fix: Post notification error